~ Setup --Required to complete for tutorial. (Basic)

 StarterPack folder in the Explorer tab.
 Now you are ready to start coding your

 Create a script, and drag it into the sensor part.
 Then copy this code into

-local function OnCardTouch(Hit) local Real = Hit:FindFirstChild("Real") if Real then script.Parent.Parent.Door.Transparency = 0.5 script.Parent.Parent.Door.CanCollide = false wait(2) --This number is how long, in seconds, the door will stay open. script.Parent.Parent.Door.Transparency = 0 script.Parent.Parent.Door.CanCollide = true end end script.Parent.Touched:connect(OnCardTouch)
+local function OnCardTouch(Hit) local Real = Hit:FindFirstChild("Real") if Real then -- I decided to make the door transparent, but you could run an animation. script.Parent.Parent.Door.Transparency = 0.5 script.Parent.Parent.Door.CanCollide = false wait(2) -- This number is how long, in seconds, the door will stay open. script.Parent.Parent.Door.Transparency = 0 script.Parent.Parent.Door.CanCollide = true end end script.Parent.Touched:connect(OnCardTouch)

 Now that you have a door, a keycard, and a sensor, you have completed the